elonbing/media-tool-kit/README.md

 ## Included Plugins

 Below are the plug-ins that are currently included with MTK along with what they do.
+More documentation about their functionality and use can be found in their respective readme's under the `/plugins` folder.

 ### Audio
 - `random-audio-blend`
-Blends random audio tracks together (source)

 ### Video
 - `random-video-blend`
 - `centered-object-video`
 - `video-segment-splitter`

-### image
+### Image
 - `video-frame-splitter`

 ## Upload scripts
 These are scripts that are designed to upload content to a variety of different sources.
 The current web apps that we included scripts in MTK for are:
-- `upload-to-youtube`Youtube
+- `upload-to-youtube`
-- Tumblr
+- `upload-to-tumblr`
-- Twitter
+- `upload-to-twitter`
-- Vidme
+- `upload-to-vidme`

 More may come soon!